 Do you have any photography tips?

-Ofc.
-First, take a lot of photos.
-Second, and maybe more importantly, point your camera in the right direction.
+Next, take a lot of photos.
+Also, point your camera in the right direction.
 It’s the most common mistake I see.
 Take into account the direction of the light, the effect you want, and the position of your subject, as well as if it’s moving.